suzannejmatthews/aosk/chapter2.md

 that the person whose packet you captured was looking for.
 ![ws3](http://www.suzannejmatthews.com/images/aosk/chapter2/ws3.png)

-7. Try to find as many information as you can about the owner's activity on the Internet.
+7. Try to find as much information as you can about Gerry's activity on the Internet.

-Now that we found some information about our owner's searches on the Internet, we will try to find some other unencrypted data.
+Now that we found some information about Gerry's searches on the Internet, we will try to find some other unencrypted data.

 8. Go to the search tab and search for `smtp`.
 For this protocol we are more interested in the packets which contain `from/to`.
 Click on the `info` tab to sort the packets.